dududaa/ppdrive/docs/README.md

 # API Documentation
 PPDRIVE exposes a simple and flexible REST API to manage your digital assets.

-### Authentication
-All API requests require authentication.
-You can configure the authentication mechanism in config.toml.

 ### Endpoints
 Here are some key API endpoints: